ajwills72/rminr/docs/ANOVAplans.md

 # Worksheets

+## OpenSesame

-## Introduction to PsychoPy
+## Introduction to OpenSesame
 Download and install.
-Initial becnhmarking.
-Zipping and unzipping.
 Loading a script.
 Running it.
 Entering subject number.
 Running through the expeirment.
-Locating the 3 data files (csv, log, psydat).
+Locating the 3 data file.
 Keeping a backup.
 Inspecting the CSV file - rows are trials, columns are info.

-Uses: A basic-as-possible PsychoPy script in a ZIP archive that implements a short conjunctive visual search experiment with two set sizes.
+Uses: A basic-as-possible OpenSesame script that implements a short conjunctive visual search experiment with two set sizes.

-## Building in PsychoPy
+## Building an experiment in OpenSesame
-How to use Builder View on PsychoPy to build your own experiment.
-Discusses the two-panel interface of PsychoPy.
-Demonstrates creating an event, adding some fixed-test instructions, adding a response key.
-CSV files as list of trials.
+How to build your own experiment.
+Discusses the interface of OpenSesame.
+Creating an instruction screen, adding a response key.
+List of trials.
 Text and picture presentation.
 Loops.

 Exercise: write script to investigate wether lexical decision RT is affected by the congruence/incongruence of a picture.
 A set of picture files is provided.

-## Introduction to preprocessing in R
+## Preprocessing large data sets in R
 Load the PsychoPy CSV file.
 Select relevant columns.
 Rename columns.
 Produce subject-level summary.
 Plot simple graph.
 Upload PsychoPy CSV file, and enter subject-level sumamry in PschoPy for auto-marking.

-## Preprocessing large data sets in R
 Uses resource of 25 participant files from "Introduction to preprocessing" worksheet (different random sample of 25 from 200 for each student).
 Run script from that worksheet on a few different people to illustrate between-subject